Graciekan21/arts/README.md

 I'd like the thank slack user for help with setting up

-A special thanks to all the all tutor assistant helping with error with api and heroku [tutor](/) for his help with help resolving a bug where my artist details were showing on other user profiles.
+A special thanks to all the all tutor assistant helping with error with api and heroku tutors for his help with help resolving a bug where my artist details were showing errors understanding.

-my gratefulness goes out to my mentor for the time answring the many questions i throw out to him [Gareth mentor](Gareth_mentor/) for also helping fix a memory leak.
+my gratefulness goes out to my mentor for the time answring the many questions i throw out to him Gareth mentor for also helping fix a memory leak.